HuangJiaLian/MAPbI3-Water/README.md

 # MAPbI3-Water
-Source codes for paper Atomic-scale Mechanism of Interaction of Water above Methylammonium Lead Iodide Perovskite Nanocluster: Size Effect and Water-induced Defective States
+Source codes for paper Mechanism of Interaction of Water above the Methylammonium Lead Iodide Perovskite Nanocluster: Size Effect and Water-Induced Defective States